leafsphp/docs/src/modules/http/v/2/response.md

 ## `json`

-This method allows you output json as a reponse.
+This method allows you output json as a response.

 It takes in 3 parameters: